 DG Santiago has likewise put a premium on the development-oriented aspect of the Office.
 In her priorities are the formulation and implementation of a Philippine National Intellectual Property Strategy (NIPS), a whole-of-society approach covering public and private sector roadmap for the promotion of the use of intellectual property system that could enhance value to creativity and innovation and respect for intellectual property rights (IPRs); the establishment of an Intellectual Property Academy, to approach teaching for capacity building in intellectual property in a systematic and sustained way; the promotion of non-traditional approaches to raising public awareness and instilling a culture of respect for intellectual property, in addition to the creation of an advocacy team to ensure the IPOPHL’s presence in social media and to develop its branding.

 She has issued several amendments to the implementing rules and regulations and consolidated them into a single publication: the 2017 IPOPHL Compendium of Implementing Rules and Regulations.
 Significantly, she had ordered a comprehensive review of the Intellectual Property Code that led to the submission of a draft bill proposing amendments thereto.

-A graduate of the University of the Philippines with the degrees of B.S. in Foreign Service and Bachelor of Laws, DG Santiago further obtained the degree of Master of Laws in Intellectual Property from the joint program of the University of Turin in Italy and the WIPO Worldwide Academy.
-She is married and has three children.
+A graduate of the University of the Philippines with the degrees of B.S. in Foreign Service and Bachelor of Laws, Director General Santiago further obtained the degree of Master of Laws in Intellectual Property from the joint program of the University of Turin in Italy and the WIPO Worldwide Academy.